-The second thing is simple…….walk your dog.
-Start out slow with short distances with your Labradoodle puppy and gradually work up to a robust pace for ½ an hour by around age 1.
+This is simple…….walk your dog.
+Start out slow with your puppy for short distances and gradually work up to a robust pace for ½ an hour by around age 1.
 Dogs need exercise.
-Exercise changes their behavior in a positive way.
-It keeps them focused on a task, it lets them do doggy things- sniffing and jogging along – and it keeps them healthy.
-Vary the route if you can.
-It exposes them to different stimuli.
+Exercise changes their behavior in a positive way - it keeps them focused on a task, allows them do doggy things- sniffing and jogging along – and it keeps them healthy.
+Vary the route if you can to expose them to different stimuli.

-Often times destructive behavior is caused in large part by boredom and lack of exercise.
-There’s an old adage ‘a tired dog is a good dog’ and in some ways it’s true.
-But not just because they’re tired.
-The walk has stimulated their mind, legs and heart.
-The other things around them don’t seem so interesting anymore after a great walk.
-Toilet paper – who needs it?
+Often times destructive behavior is caused by boredom/lack of exercise.
+The adage ‘a tired dog is a good dog’ holds some truth not just because they’re tired.
+The walk stimulates their mind, legs and heart.
+Other distractions don’t seem so interesting anymore after a great walk.
+Toilet paper – boring!
 Couch cushion?
-Heck, I got to bark at 4 squirrels on my walk.
+Why bother?
+I barked at four squirrels on my walk!

-The walk time is also passive obedience training.
+The walk time is passive obedience training.
 He can’t go anywhere without your consent.
-He has to stop when you stop and he learns to sit patiently when you meet someone.
-Its long range socializing as you walk past other barking dogs or bikes whizzing past.
+He has to stop when you stop and learn to sit patiently when you meet someone.
+Its long range socializing as you walk past barking dogs or bikes are whizzing by.
 He learns to depend on you to keep him safe and under control.
 This carries over into your home.
 Your dog will listen and respond better to your commands.

 Walking your dog keeps you in tune with him physically.
-You see things you might not otherwise notice.
-Is there a slight limp?
-Is he breathing irregularly?
-Is that a lump on his hind leg?
+You see things you might not otherwise notice - a slight limp? irregular breathing? a lump on his hind leg?

-Occasionally, if you really can’t find the time use a dog walker.
+If you really can’t find the time to walk your dog use a dog walker.
 It’s all about the moving.
 While your dog would love you to be on the other end of the leash they like and need the walk whomever is in control.